 Creativity and Intelligence.
-We treat them as separate cognitive processes, and although a correlation between the two has yet to be proven, teaching creativity in the classroom can significantly benefit a student’s education.
+We treat them as separate cognitive processes, and although a correlation between the two has yet to be proven, student engagement strategies to increase creativity can significantly benefit a student’s education.

 However, this has been difficult, especially since funding for the arts and after school programs has been in decline for decades; with inner cities suffering the worst, and Chicago and Philadelphia are just two major cities that have decreased funding for creativity programs in public education.

 These budget cuts are unfortunate, but teachers can work around them.
 We’ve come up with a few ways that teachers can foster student creativity and enhance the classroom experience.

 20 student engagement strategies for the Classroom

 1. Open-Ended Projects: Teachers can encourage students to research a topic or question of their choosing.
 The students will be responsible for coming up with the topics, researching them and ultimately drawing their own educated conclusions.

 2. Passion Projects: Allotting a certain amount of class time for students to work on projects unrelated to the curriculum is important.
 Commonly called “genius hour,“ passion projects are implemented in the same manner as open-ended projects, only less frequently.

 3. Classroom Collaboration/Team Building: Classroom collaboration can spur creative thinking and encourage the exchange of ideas.
 Putting students in groups for certain in-class assignments enables them to experience different perspectives while working towards a common goal.
 Teachers can even add a digital element to these groups by integrating social media.

 4. Implementing Creative Arts: Teachers can have students create graphs in order to solve math problems or summarize historical events in poetic verse.
 Introducing the arts into the classroom can breathe new life into banal subjects.